pdubois/docker-alfresco/README.md

 Notes:

-- The created container will be **throw-away containers/disposable** because all the Alfresco related data state (index, DB and content) is located under "/opt/alfresco-5.0.d/alf_data" on the container.
+- The created container will be **throw-away containers/disposable** because all the Alfresco related data state (index, DB and content) is located under "/opt/alfresco/alf_data" on the container.
-- The rest of the state is Alfresco deployment related (configuration files, Tomcat server, DB server ...) and is located in the image
+- The rest of the state is Alfresco deployment related (configuration files, Tomcat server, DB server ...) is located in the image
 (pdubois/docker-alfresco in this example) or in specific options (-e < ... >).
 Therefore a container instance can be restarted using the similar "docker run ..." command eventually with different options if different configuration is required.
-- To create a backup, you only need to backup what is located under your "data" directory on the host ( /opt/alfresco-5.0.d/alf_data in the example ).
+- To create a backup, you only need to backup what is located under your "data" directory on the host ( /opt/alfresco/alf_data in the example ).